Unidocs1/sphinx_repo_manager/content/about/_index.md

 weight: 1
 ---

-_AcceleratXR_ is a modern and robust framework and set of services for building massively scalable back-end services for real-time interactive products and services.
-Also featuring great client SDK support (provided in several languages) for building online capabilities into products.
+_AcceleratXR_ is a modern and robust framework and set of online services for building massively scalable back-end platforms for use in real-time interactive products.

 ## Why AcceleratXR?

 _AcceleratXR_ technology is designed to enable ground-breaking solutions for the upcoming wave of Extended Reality products and services while also being able to meet and exceed the needs of developers of more traditional games and entertainment products.
-Our technology is the only production-ready free and source available solution on the market today and provides a robust set of out-of-the-box features developers need and want.
+Our technology is the most complete backend solution available with more than 15 unique systems and features.
+Complete source code is available for downloaded directly on our company website [goaxr.com](https://www.acceleratxr.com).
+The cost is _free_ for all products with less than $100K in gross revenue or 4% royalty for products that exceed $100K in revenue.

 Bolstered further by our micro-services based architecture AcceleratXR is a perfect fit for any organization, whether small or large, to integrate only the features needed to ship a product.
 Complete customization is our top priority and every effort has been made to create and expose a simple API to extend and customize every aspect of each system and feature.